cse163/book/book_source/source/module-5-classes-and-objects/lesson-15-special-methods-hw4-introduction/equality-and-identity.md

 -  `x is y`     compares     `x`     and     `y`     's identity to see if they are the same object (i.e. identity-equivalent).

-With that knowledge, you should try to predict what the following code block will output before pressing run!
+With that knowledge, you should try to predict what the following code block will output before running the code!

 ```python
 l1 = [1, 2, 3]